-In 2009, Brandon became a member of the Florida-based jazz trio The Zach Bartholomew Trio.
-Brandon would embark on his first professional sting on the Princess Cruise ship to Europe, Fall of 2010.
-In 2011, Brandon had the honor of being part of the exclusive inaugural band to perform in the Inaugural Ceremony for the Governor of Florida, Rick Scott.
+Brandon L. Robertson is an EMMY® nominated director and notable Upright/Electric Bassist originally from Tampa, FL.
+In the same year, Brandon became a member of the popular Florida-based jazz trio The Zach Bartholomew Trio.
+The trio had the prestige honor of being part of the exclusive inaugural band for the Governor of Florida, Rick Scott in 2011.
 In 2012, Brandon released his first album with the Zach Bartholomew Trio entitled "Out of This Town", which received notable reviews from jazz critics.

 In 2009, he graduated from Florida State University with a Bachelor of Arts in Music with a focus on Jazz Studies.
 In the same year, Brandon became a member of the popular Florida-based jazz trio The Zach Bartholomew Trio.
 The trio had the prestige honor of being part of the exclusive inaugural band for the Governor of Florida, Rick Scott.
 In 2012, Brandon released his first album with the Zach Bartholomew Trio entitled "Out of This Town", which received notable reviews from jazz critics.
 In 2015, Brandon performed at the world-famous Dizzy's Coca Cola Club in New York City with the nationally recognized FSU Jazz Sextet joining members of the JALC Orchestra.
 In the Spring of 2016 he earned a Master of Music degree in Jazz Performance at Florida State University.
 During this two-year period, he directed jazz ensembles, small jazz combos, taught various music courses at the University each semester, and performed with traveling national acts visiting the campus.
 He was also a faculty member of Abraham Baldwin Agriculture College School of Music in Tifton, GA where he taught applied bass and helped assist with the jazz ensemble.